 Soon, those who had discovered the Lost City began to attract the attention of other guaqueros, who also found the place.
-By then, a dispute broke out to control the area, so Ciudad Perdida was seen as the originator of a bitter confrontation, which gave it the name Infierno Verde or “Green Hell”.
+By then, a dispute broke out to control the area, so, many saw Ciudad Perdida as the originator of a bitter confrontation, which gave it the name Infierno Verde or “Green Hell”.

 Many archaeological pieces began to flood the market and the looting that was taking place became noticeable.
-In addition, one of the original discoverers of the Lost City informed the authorities in Bogotá about the site and what was happening.
-From then on, efforts would be made to protect the site and make it an object of study.
+Besides, one of the original discoverers of the Lost City informed the authorities in Bogotá about the site and what was happening.
+From then on, there were efforts to protect the site and make it an object of study.

 The Lost City according to archaeologists

 To discover this archaeological site officially, a commission was created to study it.
 The Buritaca river valley also had other sites that were numbered as they were located, so for the archaeological record, what is now popularly known as the Lost City, was called Buritaca 200.
 For the archaeologists, Buritaca 200 was a great opportunity to learn more about the culture that had inhabited the area.
 However, even though the ruins had resisted the passage of time, they required restoration.
 These works, both the arrival of the first commission to the site and its study and restoration were done with the help of guaqueros and locals who knew the area and the ruins very well.